 Do horses really need blankets when it’s cold?

-The jury’s still out on whether horses need rugs or blankets when the weather gets cold, some people will argue that as soon as we start to put extra layers on so should our horses but it isn’t always the case and can sometimes be the wrong thing to do.
+The jury’s still out on whether horses need blankets or rugs when the weather gets cold, some people will argue that as soon as we start to put extra layers on so should our horses but it isn’t always the case and can sometimes be the wrong thing to do.
 Because of their thick coats, a horse is able to hold heat better than we can so just because you’re cold it doesn’t mean that your horse is too.

 Horses burn a lot of energy trying to keep warm but if they’re toastie warm under a blanket then they don’t need to do this but the energy needs to go somewhere and more often than not it’s deposited as fat as the horse starts to put on weight.
 They’ve also evolved to be able to cope with the cold and will automatically increase their metabolic rate when the weather gets really cold, they can also reduce the blood flow and temperature to their limbs so that their body keeps warm.